 Watch Dnika discuss Catalyst's report, Emotional Tax: How Black Women and Men Pay More at Work and How Leaders Can Take Action, alongside ESSENCE Magazine's Features Editor, Sandra Bookman.

 Research Partners: Abercrombie & Fitch; AT&T Inc.; Bank of America; Bloomberg; BMO Financial Group; The Boston Consulting Group; Chevron Corporation; Credit Suisse; Debevoise & Plimpton LLP; Dell Inc.; Deutsche Bank AG; EY; Halliburton; Hewlett-Packard Company; IBM Corporation; KeyBank; Kimberly-Clark Corporation; McDonald’s Corporation; Novo Nordisk; PAREXEL; Sodexo; State Street Corporation; UPS; Verizon

-How to cite this product: Travis, Dnika, J., Jennifer Thorpe-Moscon, and Courtney McCluney.
-Emotional Tax: How Black Women and Men Pay More at Work and How Leaders Can Take Action.
-New York: Catalyst, 2016.
+How to cite this product: Dnika, J. Travis, Jennifer Thorpe-Moscon, and Courtney McCluney, Emotional Tax: How Black Women and Men Pay More at Work and How Leaders Can Take Action (Catalyst, 2016).